ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

     acl jellyfin hdr(host) -i media.domain.com

     # Send to backend based on SNI ACL
-    use_backend be_bookstack if bookstack
+    use_backend bookstack if bookstack
-    use_backend be_phpmyadmin if phpmyadmin
+    use_backend phpmyadmin if phpmyadmin
-    use_backend be_guac if guac
+    use_backend guac if guac
-    use_backend be_recipes if recipes
+    use_backend recipes if recipes
-    use_backend be_keycloak if keycloak
+    use_backend keycloak if keycloak
-    use_backend be_pgadmin if pgadmin
+    use_backend pgadmin if pgadmin
-    use_backend be_pi-hole if pi-hole
+    use_backend pi-hole if pi-hole
-    use_backend be_paperless if paperless
+    use_backend paperless if paperless
-    use_backend be_jellyfin if jellyfin
+    use_backend jellyfin if jellyfin

-    # CloudFlare CF-Connecting-IP header to X-Forwarded-For header to avoid spoofing
-    acl from_cf src -f /etc/haproxy/CF_ips.lst
-    acl cf_ip_hdr req.hdr(CF-Connecting-IP) -m found
-    http-request set-header X-Forwarded-For %[req.hdr(CF-Connecting-IP)] if from_cf cf_ip_hdr

-    # Crowdsec bouncer
-    # Declare a stick table to cache captcha verifications
-    stick-table type ip size 10k expire 30m
-    # Action to identify crowdsec remediation
-    http-request lua.crowdsec_allow
-    # Cache captcha allow decision
-    http-request track-sc0 req.hdr_ip(CF-Connecting-IP,-1) if { var(req.remediation) -m str "captcha-allow" }
-    # Redirect to initial url
-    http-request redirect location %[var(req.redirect_uri)] if { var(req.remediation) -m str "captcha-allow" }
-    # Serve captcha template if remediation is captcha
-    http-request use-service lua.reply_captcha if { var(req.remediation) -m str "captcha" }
-    # Serve ban template if remediation is ban
-    http-request use-service lua.reply_ban if { var(req.remediation) -m str "ban" }

     # This redirects to a failure page
-    default_backend be_no-match
+    default_backend no-match
 ```

 This frontend is bound to port 7000.
 You can use any port that you want.
 There is no good reason that I chose 7000.
 The domain.com.pem is the Cloudflare origins certificate.